 Ideally, the service that you sell is related to the content you create.
-There are a few reasons this is advantageous as listed below.
+There are a few reasons this is advantageous.

 Your content will attract clients.

 As a content creator, you're already creating content within your niche.
-The content you're publishing will help you attract potential clients.
+The content you publish will help you attract potential customers.

 You'll learn about your audience.

 Serving clients through services helps you understand all of their struggles, interests, and needs.
 Direct relationships with people who are in your ideal audience will help you produce better content and serve this group with targeted offerings in the future.

 Context switching can take a significant toll on your creativity—the less of it you have to do, the better.
 So, if you serve clients in your ideal audience, you're keeping your brain on a smaller set of topics.
 You can continue to expand your knowledge in one area of expertise.

 As you work with clients in your niche, you can use what you learn to develop case studies and testimonials.
 You'll be able to demonstrate how you've successfully helped people in your target audience.
 These case studies and testimonials will be valuable assets as you expand your content creator business in other areas.

 You'll be serving clients who are part of your audience.
 You're continuing to produce relevant content.
 You're growing your social proof with testimonials and case studies.
 All of this works together to develop your authority within your niche.